algolia/docsearch/docs/src/run-your-own.md

 docker run -it --env-file=.env -e "CONFIG=$(cat /path/to/your/config.json | jq -r tostring)" algolia/docsearch-scraper
 ```

-Once the crawl finished, you can [jump to the Integration step][6].
+Once the scraping finishes, you can [jump to the Integration step][6].

 ## Running the crawler from the code base